Secure Customer Service

-Subscribers who purchase the Data Center Location Deployed Associated Service ("Data Centre Location Add-on"), or have the Data Centre Location functionality in their Service Plan, have the ability to select the region that will host their Service Data from a list of Zendesk available regions.
+Subscribers who purchase the Data Centre Location Deployed Associated Service ("Data Centre Location Add-on"), or have the Data Centre Location functionality in their Service Plan, have the ability to select the region that will host their Service Data from a list of Zendesk available regions.

 Zendesk has a robust global privacy and data protection program, which takes a unified approach to privacy and information governance to give customers flexibility to manage personal data that lives within Zendesk's systems.
 For details, see our product guides: Complying with Privacy and Data Protection in Zendesk Products.

 Zendesk has two types of redaction for removing sensitive data:

 Manual redaction provides the ability to redact or remove sensitive data in Support ticket comments, and securely delete attachments so that you can protect confidential information.
 The data is redacted from tickets via the UI or API to prevent sensitive information from being stored in Zendesk.
 Learn more about redaction via the UI or API.

 Automatic redaction allows for automatic redaction of credit card numbers from Agent- or End-User-submitted tickets.
 When enabled, credit card numbers are partially replaced with blank boxes in the ticket.
 The numbers are also redacted from logs and database entries.
 Learn how to enable this feature and how the credit card numbers are identified.

 Our agreements and policies provide our subscribers transparency and detailed information about Zendesk's Services, which in turn support our subscribers in meeting their own legal and compliance standards.

 Zendesk offers several data processing agreements and other addenda to support subscribers' compliance with data privacy laws, available for execution here.
 These include:

 Data Processing Agreement (DPA)